 Our time in Glen Coe didn’t get off to a great start as the weather was still pretty crappy from the first day, so after a false start wandering the valley in the rain we went to Ballachulish and waited out the rain.
 We didn’t need to wait long and before long the sun was out and we even had some blue sky!

 On our way back into Glen Coe we stopped off by Loch Leven and I used the good weather as an excuse to pull out the drone.
 I’d not had the Mavic Pro long and I was itching to get it up in the air while I could.
-There was lovely little island a hundred metres out or so and I decided today was the day I’d fly over a body of water for the first time.
+There was a lovely little island a hundred metres out or so and I decided today was the day I’d fly over a body of water for the first time.
 Even though I was familiar with drones by then I was still pretty nervous about taking it over water.

 Once I got the drone over the island I could see on the screen that there were lots of graves scattered across it.
 Certainly not what I expected to find out there!
 I’m not sure what the story is behind the island graveyard but I decided not to stick around for long and move on.